Clinical UM Guideline

 Microprocessor Controlled Foot-Ankle Prosthesis Without Powered Propulsion

 These types of prostheses do not use electric power to augment push-off at the end of the Stance Phase of the gait cycle.
-It uses an inter-step accommodation strategy which mean that it only makes adjustments to the ankle when the foot is in the Swing Phase of the gait cycle.
-Furthermore, it does not make these adjustments on each step but instead requires multiple steps to adjust, depending on the terrain.
+They use an inter-step accommodation strategy which means that it only makes adjustments to the ankle when the foot is in the Swing Phase of the gait cycle.
+Furthermore, they do not make adjustments on each step, but instead require multiple steps to adjust, depending on the terrain.

 Combined Microprocessor Controlled Knee And Microprocessor Controlled Foot-Ankle Prosthesis